OCWA’s OpExpo 2022 was Our Biggest Ever

 There was lot to learn and even more fun to be had at this year’s annual event.
-We had some 200 operators, representing 23 water agencies from Orange and Los Angeles counties sign-up for the event, and the training sessions were well-attended.
+We had a record number of participants sign up for this year’s event, with 229 operators, representing 27 water agencies from Orange and Los Angeles counties sign-up for the event, and the training sessions were well-attended.
 Each participant earned 1 contact hour for each training session attended.

 Special thanks to Boyd Schultz with Laguna Beach County Water District who organized and ran the Pipe Tapping Contest.
 Set up for the event was done the day before by crews from both IRWD and LBCWD.
 Afterwards, teams from the City of Santa Ana, City of Anaheim, and Irvine Ranch Water District assisted with dismantling and the final cleanup of the event.

-In the morning’s other event, the Horseshoe Competition, over 16 teams signed up for what turned into a spirited competition.
+In the morning’s other event, 16 teams signed up for what turned into a spirited Horseshoe Competition.
 Ably organized and run by Fred Ojeda from Yorba Linda Water District, the event was a real crowd pleaser, with many close matches.
-First Place was taken by a team from Irvine Ranch Water District, while Second Place went to a team from City of Santa Ana.
-There was also a women’s team competition.
-Unfortunately, only one team signed up, from City of Huntington Beach, so those two women competed against each other.
-First Place went to Maria Miller, while her teammate, Renic Blodgett, took Second Place.
-It is hoped additional women’s teams will participate next year so there can be a true competition.
+First Place was taken by a team from Irvine Ranch Water District, while Second Place went to a team from El Toro Water District.

-The morning’s educational sessions and competitions were capped off with a delicious lunch catered by Blake’s Place of Anaheim, followed by an opportunity drawing with a great range of prizes donated by the sponsors and vendors, everything from tool bags to camp seats, power tools to gift cards.
+The morning’s educational sessions and competitions were capped off with a delicious lunch catered by Blake’s Place of Anaheim, followed by an opportunity drawing with a great range of prizes donated by the sponsors and vendors, everything from tools to gift cards.

-All agreed it was a great day of education and competition, and everyone left looking forward to 2022’s event.
-Should you have suggestions for improving next year’s event, contact the OCWA Board.
-We look forward to hearing from you.
+All agreed it was a great day of education and competition, and everyone left looking forward to 2023’s event.
+Should you have suggestions for improving next year’s event, contact anyone on the OCWA Board.
+And make plans now to attend next year’s event!